2020 Accredited Online Creative Writing Degrees

 Accreditation is a valuable way for students, future employers, and governing entities to know that quality education is being provided.
 Online programs need to be accredited in order for students to qualify for federal funding such as grants and loans, and graduating from an accredited program is often required to sit for state licensure exams.
 The Council for Higher Education Accreditation (CHEA) is the supreme accreditation board for this country.
 It is a non-governmental, private organization committed to quality assurance and rigorous standards, and students should check with the Department of Education’s website in order to ensure the school they are considering is accredited.

 An online degree in creative writing can provide a breadth of career opportunities, from editing to marketing communications to grant writing.
-Depending on career goals and experience, areas of focus can vary greatly within the capacity of creative writing.
+Depending on career goals and experience, areas of focus can vary greatly within creative writing careers.

 Companies often hire individuals based on their “soft skills,” which include critical thinking, situation analysis, communication skills, and their ability to communicate effectively across a multitude of media interfaces.
 An online bachelor’s degree in creative writing can prepare you for a career path in editing and copywriting, advertising, public relations, and publishing, for example.